Emirhan55-AI/internship-deephist-project1/RESEARCH.md

 **Reference:** Adžemović, Momir.
 "Deep Learning-Based Multi-Object Tracking: A Comprehensive Survey from Foundations to State-of-the-Art." *arXiv preprint arXiv:2506.13457* (2025).

 **Content of the Paper:**
 This highly up-to-date paper addresses the MOT field purely from a Deep Learning perspective.
 It thoroughly examines the evolution of the TBD paradigm (SORT -> DeepSORT -> Transformer-based) and the modern types of the JDT paradigms (Embedding-based -> Query-based).
 It especially emphasizes the importance of new evaluation metrics such as **HOTA**, and the accuracy of Transformer-based end-to-end trackers (e.g., TrackFormer).
-It compares the state-of-the-art (SOTA) methods in terms of speed and accuracy.
+It compares the state-of-the-art (SOTA) methods in terms of speed and accuracy [7].

 **Findings of the Paper:**
-This paper continues from where Luo’s paper left off and enables the selection of the most modern and effective tracking algorithm for our project.
+This paper continues from where Luo's paper left off and enables the selection of the most modern and effective tracking algorithm for our project.

 * **TBD Paradigms Remain Strong:** The study shows that the TBD approach is not outdated; on the contrary, it still achieves state-of-the-art results in both speed and accuracy with new algorithms such as **ByteTrack** and **BoT-SORT**.
 Consequently, the **ByteTrack** algorithm was chosen.
 * **Speed–Accuracy Balance:** Although Transformer-based trackers offer the highest accuracy, they are generally too slow for real-time performance.
 Considering the speed requirements of our project, these models are not a practical solution.
-* **Identity Consistency Is Critical:** The paper reveals that metrics such as **IDF1** and **HOTA** are more meaningful than MOTA for the project’s goal of assigning “persistent digital identities.”
+* **Identity Consistency Is Critical:** The paper reveals that metrics such as **IDF1** and **HOTA** are more meaningful than MOTA for the project's goal of assigning "persistent digital identities."
 In particular, minimizing the number of **Identity Switches (ID Switch)** is critical.